Want To Retain High-Performing Employees? Tell Them

 7. I want to help you do even better.

 Challenge them.
 Help them grow.
-Even when they think they’re done… ask deeper questions.
+Ask them what they need.
 True high-performers almost always want to achieve more.
 Inspire them to get past the tired.

 Not every high-performing employee is looking to be promoted.
 And that’s fine.